stjudecloud/theme/README.md

 // Import SJC Theme variables
 @import "~stjude-cloud-theme/scss/variables";

-// Apply your site-specific theme
+// Apply your site-specific variables
 @import "site-variables";

 // Add all of bootstrap or selectively choose components you need: